As the years quickly spool behind me, I’ve realized of all the things I’m grateful for its time. I’m thankful for time.

-Gratitude is The Secret to Happiness
+Is Gratitude The Secret to Happiness?

-This Thanksgiving, I am so very grateful to spend my time with the family I love.
+I am so very grateful to spend my time with the family I love.
 The extraordinary thing about family and dear friends is that our hearts and minds hold each others’ stories, the ones that bring laughter, eye rolls, and sometimes tears.
 We are forever a part of each other.